jrgrant/hass_ids_hyyp/README.md

 # About

 ## What is this integration
-- IDS Hyyp integration is a Home Assistant integration which allows control of IDS alarm panels equiped with the hyyp module.
+- IDS Hyyp integration is a Home Assistant integration which allows control of IDS alarm panels equipped with the hyyp module.
 - The integration works via the existing IDS servers emulating the app.